-(1) Chest X-rays are appropriate to diagnose lung metastases (an appropriate diagnostic tool to detect lung metastasis) and are used for counting the Lung CT may be used.
+(1) Chest X-rays are appropriate to diagnose lung metastases (an appropriate diagnostic tool to detect lung metastasis) and are used for counting the

-- (2) Liver metastases may be diagnosed by ultrasound or CT scanning. - (3) Brain metastases may be diagnosed by MRI or CT scanning.
+- number of lung metastases to evaluate the risk score.
+Lung CT may be used. - (2) Liver metastases may be diagnosed by ultrasound or CT scanning. - (3) Brain metastases may be diagnosed by MRI or CT scanning.